OpenID Connect (OIDC) and OAuth2 client and filters

 Apple POST JWT

-Apple OpenID Connect Provider uses a client_secret_post method where a secret is a JWT produced with a private_key_jwt authentication method but with Apple account-specific issuer and subject properties.
+Apple OpenID Connect provider uses the client_secret_post method, where the secret is a JWT produced with the private_key_jwt authentication method, but with Apple account-specific issuer and subject properties.

 quarkus-oidc-client supports a non-standard client_secret_post_jwt authentication method, which can be configured as follows: